2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools

 Read full report on Geological & Earth Sciences at Montana State University

-University of California - Berkeley ranked #25 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools list.
-UC Berkeley is a very large public school located in the medium-sized city of Berkeley.
+University of California - Berkeley came in at #25 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools ranking.
+UC Berkeley is a fairly large public school located in the midsize city of Berkeley.

 About 65% of the students majoring in geology at the school are women while 35% are male.